-Another popular sweetmeat is the peetha.
+A very popular sweetmeat is the Peetha.
 Peetha holds a special place in every Bengali household during Durga Puja festivities and other festivals including Makar Sankranti.
-Nevertheless, the traditional styles of Peetha making on mud ovens.
-And using hand-grounded ingredients by our grandmothers has slowly died down.
+Nevertheless, the traditional styles of Peetha making on mud ovens and using hand-grounded ingredients by our grandmothers have slowly died down.
 What we now have the modern tweaked versions.

 Although Peetha is typically served all over West Bengal, Assam and Odisha, Jangalmahal has a different variety.
-It has a non-vegetarian stuffing.
-Peetha is the most famous the Indian tribal cuisine in Odisha.
+The difference lies in the fact that it has a non-vegetarian stuffing.

 Generally, small balls of rice flour dough are rolled out, filled with a sweet stuffing of khoya, paneer or grated coconut, rolled up and steamed or fried.
 But the tribals make an altogether different savoury version of this treat – and it’s equally delicious.